RBC Mortgage Rates & Reviews

 How to Get an RBC Mortgage

-Similar to other large Canadian banks, you will not be able to get an RBC mortgage through an independent mortgage broker.
+You will not be able to get an RBC mortgage through an independent mortgage broker.
 Instead, you will need to get a mortgage product directly from RBC.
-This still can be convenient however, by shopping around online and in person for mortgage rates before committing to getting a mortgage with RBC.
+This can still be convenient, such as shopping around online and in person for mortgage rates, before committing to getting a mortgage with RBC.
 When it comes time to get a mortgage with RBC, having over 1200 branches Canada-wide, online options, and over the phone options can make the process much simpler.
 If you haven't banked with or got a mortgage with RBC in the past, contacting your local branch can help you to get an appointment with one of RBCs mortgage specialists.
 You will also need home owners insurance to be approved for an RBC mortgage.

 When you are ready to get an RBC mortgage, you should speak with an RBC branch advisor or mortgage specialist.
 You will also likely need the following documents: